Atmosera-CoPilot-Dev/Tudor-Copilot-1225/apps/ui/ex1/README.md

 - Add more welcome messages to the utility.
 - Implement user authentication and personalized messages.
 - Create additional feature modules for different sections of the application.
+- Add end-to-end testing with Protractor or Cypress.